French Brewed IPA: The Best French India Pale Ales to Try Right Now

 - Drinkability: Despite the hop intensity, their IPAs are surprisingly easy to drink, making them perfect for a relaxed afternoon.

-If you’re looking for a French IPA that offers a satisfying hop experience without being too aggressive, I’d definitely recommend giving BIPA a try.
-It’s a brewery that’s making some really solid contributions to the French craft beer scene.
+If you’re trying to find a French IPA beer that gives you a pretty satisfying hop experience, and at the same time isn’t too harsh or aggressive, I’d say you should absolutely give BIPA a go.
+It’s a brewery that’s putting out some genuinely solid contributions to the French craft beer scene, kind of in a quiet but noticeable way.

 When I first heard about Chouette IPA, I was intrigued.
 The name itself, meaning ‘owl’ in French, conjures up images of something wise and perhaps a bit mysterious.
-This brew from Brasserie Chouette aims to deliver a classic IPA experience, and for the most part, it succeeds.
-It’s got that hop-forward character you’d expect, with a nice balance that doesn’t lean too heavily into bitterness.
+This brew from Brasserie Chouette is trying to give you a classic IPA feeling, and, for the most part, it kind of works.
+It has that hop forward personality you’d expect, with a solid equilibrium that doesn’t really push too far into bitterness.

-I found the aroma to be quite inviting, a mix of citrus and pine that really wakes up the senses.
-On the palate, it’s fairly straightforward – a solid malt backbone supports a good dose of hop flavor.
-It’s not overly complex, but that’s not necessarily a bad thing.
-Sometimes, you just want a well-made IPA that you can rely on.
+I found the aroma pretty inviting, kind of a citrus and pine mix that really wakes up the senses.
+On the palate, it’s fairly straightforward, like a sturdy malt spine holding everything together and giving a solid dose of hop flavor.
+It’s not overly complex but honestly that’s not always a problem.
+Sometimes you just want a well made IPA, something you can count on, without all the extra fuss.

-This beer is a good example of how French brewers are embracing and adapting international styles.
-It’s approachable for those new to IPAs but still satisfying for seasoned fans.
+This beer is a pretty solid example of how French brewers are embracing, and adapting international styles in a more subtle way.
+It’s easy to approach for folks who are new to IPAs, but it still feels rewarding for the seasoned fans, you know.

 Overall, Chouette IPA is a commendable effort.
-It’s a reliable, enjoyable beer that represents a solid entry in the French IPA scene.
-I’d definitely reach for it again when I want a familiar, well-executed IPA.
+It’s a reliable, enjoyable beer, that feels like a solid entry in the French IPA scene.
+I’d probably grab it again when I want something familiar but well, executed, kind of a steady companion.

-When I first started exploring the French craft beer scene, Gallia was one of the breweries that immediately caught my attention.
-Their IPA is a solid representation of what they do, offering a really approachable take on the style.
+When I first started wandering around the craft beer France has to offer, Gallia was one of the breweries that immediately grabbed my attention.
+Their IPA is a solid snapshot of what they do, giving a really approachable twist on the style, not too fussy.
 It’s not overly aggressive with the hops, which I appreciate, making it a beer I can easily go back to.

 What I like about this IPA is its balance.
 It hits those classic IPA notes without being too bitter or too sweet.
 It’s the kind of beer that makes you think about the brewing process and how they managed to get it just right.
 If you’re looking for a good introduction to French IPAs, this is definitely one to consider.

-This beer is a great example of how French breweries are putting their own spin on popular styles, blending traditional techniques with modern brewing innovation.
+This beer is a great example of how IPA breweries in France are putting their own spin on those popular styles, blending old school know how with new and kind of modern brewing innovation, you know.
+It feels like a different take but still familiar, like a subtle riff rather than a total rewrite.

 Here’s what I typically look for in a good IPA, and how Gallia’s offering stacks up: